 10. Astoria Park

-This beloved local park just had its own fireworks show, but it’s also a great spot to catch the Macy’s one!
+This beloved local park has its own fireworks show each year, but it’s also a great spot to catch the Macy’s one!
 It’s a bit further down form the barges, but you should still be able to see some nice sparkles up in the sky.

 See a full map from Macy’s here:

 And you can check the Macy’s website here for more info on transportation to the viewing locations and accessibility.

 Be sure to tag us in your fireworks photos & hashtag #mysecretnyc when you post!